Obiageli-E/pmtct-community-analysis/README.md

 ## 👩‍💻 About Me

-Aspiring Data Analyst passionate about using data visualization and analytics to uncover insights that support health-focused and social impact initiatives.
+Junior Data Analyst passionate about using data visualization and analytics to uncover insights that support health-focused and social impact initiatives.